By Jolene Creighton

 However, there’s a hitch.
 In order to eradicate malaria, we would need to use anti-malaria gene drives to target three specific species (maybe more) and force them into extinction.
 This would be one of the most audacious attempts by humans to engineer the planet’s ecosystem, a realm where humans already have a checkered past.
 Such a use sounds highly controversial, and of course, it is.

 However, regardless of whether the technology is being deployed to try and save a species or to try and force it into extinction, a number of scientists are wary.
 Gene drives will permanently alter an entire population.
 In many cases, there is no going back.
-If scientists fail to properly anticipate all of the effects and consequences, the impact on a particular ecological habitat — and the world at large — could be dramatic.
+If scientists fail to anticipate properly all of the effects and consequences, the impact on a particular ecological habitat — and the world at large — could be dramatic.

 Rewriting Organisms: Understanding CRISPR